-The lockouts determine when economizer is available, based on the outdoor air temperature.
+The lockouts determine when economizer is available, based on the outdoor air temperature or outdoor air temperature and humidity.
 The low temperature lockout prevents outdoor air from entering the unit at too cold of a temperature that could freeze coils.
 There is a built in differential that is similar to a deadband, above and below the lockout set point.

 If an outdoor relative humidity sensor was provided with the unit, the user can change the economizer lockout control type.